Eric-Cen/MoviesApp2/README.md

 # MoviesApp2

 Project 4 of Udacity's Android Developer Nanodegree

-This app connects to theMovieDb apie and retrieve movie list by top_rated, and popular.
+This app connects to theMovieDB Api and retrieves movie data by top_rated, or popular.
 It shows the list of movies in recyclerViews.
-Users can add/remove a movie to/from the Favorites list.
-It also play trailer videos in Youtube player.
+Users can add a movie to or delete from the Favorites list.
+It also plays trailer videos in Youtube player.

 ## Libraries Used:
 * Retrofit